slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+> *'Nobody can competewith you on being you.
+Most of life is a search for who and what needs you the most.' --
+- rich people get paid by project and pay by teh hour.
 - hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
 - volunteer for assignments / becoming the go to guy for some questions
 - trabalhar de porta aberta vs trabalhar à porta fechada